I've been using Original Medicare for more than 10 years and have found it to be superior to Medicare Advantage in terms of cost and care.

 - A short time after signing up, I tried to use the vision plan.
 It limited me to just a few providers, none of which were very good.

-- I didn’t need hearing coverage, but knew that it costs around $3,000 per unit to buy hearing aids.
-The plan only paid $500 total.
+- I didn’t need hearing coverage but knew that it costs around $3,000 per unit to buy hearing aids.
+The plan only paid $500 in total.

 - When I tried to use the dental plan, I couldn’t find any dentist in my area who would take it.

 A network doctor gave me a script to have an MRI at his facility.
 The bill was $1400.
 The plan refused to pay.

 Then, another network doctor treated me.
 The bill was around $400.
 Again, the plan refused to pay.

 I knew that once I paid those bills, the plan would never pay up, so I spent six months going back and forth with their offices, always being told that although I was correct and should not have to pay, I was talking to the wrong office.

 In short, I found myself on a frustrating financial merry-go-round and did not know how to get off!

 A Flawed Plan

 I finally contacted Senator Bill Nelson, and within a week, the plan contacted me to say that, yes, they indeed were going to pay those bills!